projectweekend/Pi-System-RPC-Service/README.md

 var broker = jackrabbit( process.env.RABBIT_URL, 1 );

 var ready = function () {
-    // Send a message to request the sensor data broker.publish( "system.get", {}, function ( err, data ) {
+    // Send a message to request the system data broker.publish( "system.get", {}, function ( err, data ) {
         if ( err ) {
             // Do something with the error